 Choose Your Platform

 Since you have come up with an eCommerce store idea which is a big step, you have to determine which platform will best suit your online store.
 Today, there are various open-source eCommerce platforms available from which you can choose the best one that meets your need.

-Either way, if you are considering to create your own eCommerce store of choosing an already developed marketplace, you will have to:
+Either way, if you are considering creating your own eCommerce store by choosing an already developed marketplace, you will have to:

 - Buy a domain name